dalehamel/ruby-pandoc/README.md

-# PandocRuby
+# RubyPandoc

-PandocRuby is a wrapper for [Pandoc](http://johnmacfarlane.net/pandoc/), a Haskell library with command line tools for converting one markup format to another.
+RubyPandoc is a wrapper for [Pandoc](http://johnmacfarlane.net/pandoc/), a Haskell library with command line tools for converting one markup format to another.